K Sera Sera, directors fined for defrauding investors in GDR issue

-New Delhi, Jan 27 (IANS) Capital market regulator SEBI has found media and entertainment business group K Sera Sera Ltd, now known as KSS Ltd, guilty of defrauding Indian investors during the issuances of global depository receipts (GDR) in 2007 and 2009.
+New Delhi: Capital market regulator SEBI has found media and entertainment business group K Sera Sera Ltd, now known as KSS Ltd, guilty of defrauding Indian investors during the issuances of global depository receipts (GDR) in 2007 and 2009.

 SEBI has imposed a penalty of Rs 12.1 crore on the company and Rs 1 crore each on Director Hussain Sattaf and Managing Director Rajesh Pavithran.